johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ### Run the second module (Translation)

 With these two files set up, we don’t need anything else.
 Which proteins are being translated though?
-If we have successfully run Pipeline 1 for the proteins of interest, then Pipeline 2 will translate those porteins.
+If we have successfully run Pipeline 1 for the proteins of interest, then Pipeline 2 will translate those proteins.
 You can test-run the pipeline to see if everything is set up with:

 ```bash
 snakemake -n -r -j4
 ```

 You can also take a look at which proteins are being translated by looking into the file 'Gene_locs.txt'.
-This files also contains the information on the location of the gene that codes the proteins.
+This file also contains the information on the location of the gene that codes the proteins.
 Take a look into the file by typing:

 ```bash
 less Gene_locs.txt